 Listen closely and you can hear the seasonings being sifted, water boiling, Zydeco music flowing into the streets and revelers dancing as hundreds gather around community tables to enjoy a southern delicacy – crawfish.
 You can call them crawfish, crawdads, mudbugs or crustaceans – but we call ‘em delicious.

 Want to partake?
-Join along in the revelry at the annual Pensacola Crawfish Festival.
-The weekend tradition has been taking place for 33 years in the heart of downtown Pensacola.
+Join along in May in the revelry at the annual Pensacola Crawfish Festival.
+The weekend tradition has been taking place for decades in the heart of Downtown Pensacola.

 Aiyee!!!
 Typical Cajun slang for “Yippee.”
-You don’t have to catch up on your Cajun slang to visit the festival, but you’ll catch phrases like “Pinch the tail and suck the head,” “Laissez les bon temps rouler,” and “pass a good time.”
+You don’t have to catch up on your Cajun slang to visit the festival, but you’ll hear phrases like “Pinch the tail and suck the head,” “Laissez Les Bon Temps Rouler,” and “pass a good time.”

 New to crawfish?
 No problem!
 The festival organizers have cheat sheets on the tables with instructions on how to peel and eat crawfish.
 Many years ago, a true Louisiana gal taught me how to truly enjoy crawfish, and I’ve been hooked ever since.
 There are plenty of people around to show you, so don’t feel embarrassed to ask.
 It’s best to learn with a big group of new friends.